ARE YOU UNDER INVESTIGATION BY THE SSA?

-Typically, after you file your application, it is the workers at the local claim office who start investigations.
-Workers at the local SSA office often talk to claimant’s on the phone.
-Likewise, they may help you with your application.
-Or, they may call you to ask about your doctors.
+Typically, after you file your application, it is the workers at the local SSA office who start an investigation.
+Workers at the local SSA office often talk to people who file for benefits on the phone.
+Likewise, they may help you file your application.
+Or, they may call you to ask about your medical information.
 During these phone calls, if the worker gets the impression you are lying, then they may decide to start an investigation about you.
 They can also review your work history form or other forms and decide to investigate you based on your answers.

-The SSA can also receive fraud referrals from SSA’s Office of Hearing Operations, private citizens, and anonymous sources.
-In fact the SSA wants to expand their investigations of claimants into every state.
+The SSA can also receive fraud reports from SSA’s Office of Hearing Operations, private citizens, and anonymous sources.
+In fact the SSA wants to expand their investigations into every state.

-Fraud cases, for example, can involve people who file multiple applications for disability benefits in different states.
-Likewise, many fraud investigations occur because individuals may be claiming disability benefits and concealing work activity.
+Fraud cases, for example, can involve people who file multiple applications for benefits in different states.
+Likewise, many fraud investigations occur because some people claim benefits and conceal work activity.
 Another example of fraud is lying about your physical or mental condition.
 All of these examples are good reasons to investigate a person filing for benefits.
 However, most of the people who file for SSDI and SSI benefits are not lying.

 THE SSA INVESTIGATION USUALLY STARTS WITH THE INTERNET

 SSA opens their investigation by looking you up on the internet.
 They will look up your name, phone number, and address.
 They usually already have this information, but they are checking it to make sure you are living at the address that you say you are living at.
 Why?
 So they can come to your house, drive by hour house, or sit outside your house in a car and watch you.